ferraroluc/example-dacpac/README.md

 # Example - DACPAC

 The goal of this project is to create a proof of concept with DACPAC, exporting the file and applying it to a SQL Server database.
+This project was started with the option `Database Projecs: New`.

 ## Steps